n0-computer/swarmie/README.md

 On completion it will delete the temp directory.

-All temp directories start with `.sendme-`.
+All temp directories start with `.swarmie-`.